Valter Piedade

 European Conference on Computer Vision (ECCV), 2024

-Project page · Paper · arXiv · Video · Poster
+Project · Paper · arXiv · Video · Poster

-Novel pixel sampler for Neural Implicit Rendering that leverages the scene's Signed Distance Function (SDF).
-This approach achieves sharper reconstructions and improved performance in less-observed regions, without requiring additional prior data.
+We propose a novel pixel sampler for neural implicit rendering that leverages the scene's Signed Distance Function (SDF).
+This approach achieves sharper reconstructions and improved performance in less-observed regions without requiring additional prior data.

 • 2023